unit-io/unitdb/README.md

 ```

 #### Read messages
 Use DB.Get() to read messages from a topic.
-Use last parameter to specify duration or specify number of recent messages to read from a topic. for example, "last=1h" gets messages from tracedb stored in last 1 hour, or "last=100" to gets last 100 messages from tracedb.
-Specify an optional parameter Query.Limit to retrieves messages from a topic with a limit.
+Use last parameter to specify duration or specify number of recent messages to read from a topic. for example, "last=1h" gets messages from tracedb stored in last 1 hour, or "last=100" to get last 100 messages from tracedb.
+Specify an optional parameter Query.Limit to retrieve messages from a topic with a limit.

 ```